umbrella-rain/biz-task-tracker/README.md

 ## Key Features

-* ⚡ **Async-first Backend**: High performance architecture powered by FastAPI and SQLAlchemy 2.
+* ⚡ **Async-first Backend**: High performance architecture powered by FastAPI and SQLAlchemy.
 * 🛡️ **Robust Validation**: Strict data integrity using Pydantic for schema enforcement.
 * 🏗️ **Clean Architecture**: Implementation of the **Repository Pattern** to decouple business logic from database operations.
 * 👥 **User Management**: Integrated role tracking and relational mapping between task creators and assignments.